Dahaka1/lfs/README.md

 # TODO
 - Check that fastapi cache is really working;
-- Optimize getting station info by self (1 query instead of 5);
+- Optimize getting station info by self (1-2 query instead of 5);
-- Use Yandex geopy instead of Nominatim.
+- Use Yandex geopy instead of Nominatim;
+- Add loguru errors email notifications if needed.